Flight envelope protection

 Flight envelope protection is a human machine interface extension of an aircraft's control system that prevents the pilot of an aircraft from making control commands that would force the aircraft to exceed its structural and aerodynamic operating limits.
 It is used in some form in all modern commercial fly-by-wire aircraft.
 The professed advantage of flight envelope protection systems is that they restrict a pilot's excessive control inputs, whether in surprise reaction to emergencies or otherwise, from translating into excessive flight control surface movements.
 Notionally, this allows pilots to react quickly to an emergency while blunting the effect of an excessive control input resulting from "startle," by electronically limiting excessive control surface movements that could over-stress the airframe and endanger the safety of the aircraft.

 In practice, these limitations have sometimes resulted in unintended human factors errors and accidents of their own.

+One example of such a flight envelope protection device is an anti-stall system which is designed to prevent an aircraft from stalling, for example in the form of a stick pusher that pushes the aircraft nose downward based on an input signal from a stall warning system, or by means of other fly-by-wire actions.
+Anti-stall systems are used on most modern swept wing aircraft, and are used on a large variety of civilian and military jet airplanes.

 Function

 Aircraft have a flight envelope that describes its safe performance limits in regard to such things as minimum and maximum operating speeds, and its operating structural strength.
 Flight envelope protection calculates that flight envelope (and adds a margin of safety) and uses this information to stop pilots from making control inputs that would put the aircraft outside that flight envelope.
 The interference of the flight envelope protection system with the pilot's commands can happen in two different ways (which can also be combined):